Does Chipotle Spike Your Blood Sugar?

 Balance it out with hearty plant-based choices—try loading up on black beans, roasted peppers, and seasoned onions.
 These ingredients offer a steady energy release and help keep things in check when adding creamy avocado mash.

-Opt for fresh salsas: Bright options like pico de gallo and salsa verde pack a punch of flavor thanks to ingredients like tomatoes, onions, lime, and herbs.
-They’re naturally tangy and refreshing, offering zest without the hidden sweeteners often found in choices like corn salsa.
-These salsas enhance your meal without adding anything that might throw off your energy levels.
+Choose fresh salsas: vibrant options like pico de gallo and salsa verde bring bold flavor from tomatoes, onions, lime, and herbs.
+Naturally tangy and refreshing, they add zest without hidden sweeteners found in options like corn salsa, enhancing meals while keeping energy levels steady.

 I’m vegetarian.
 Are there protein options that won’t cause a sharp rise in my glucose levels?